KDCinfo/dataflow/data_clump_flow_app/README.md

   - If anyone is actually using this tool they will have seen this by now.
 - [X] Allow for bulk importing.
   - I recently cleared all the cookies for 'kdcinfo.com' for another project I was working on.
-      Fortunately I use the 'Export All' button fairly often (because I know what losing data feels like).
+      - Fortunately I use the 'Export All' button fairly often (because I know what losing data feels like).
-      Unfortunately I have a dozen flows to import.
+      - Unfortunately I have a dozen flows to import.
+- [X] Add 'Activate' button to Flow Manager modal.
+- [ ] Reminder to export after 'n' updates (where 'n' is saved in settings).

 ## @BUGS: